harvard-nrg/yaxil/docs/arcget.rst

 -----------------------------------------

-The standard XNAT distribution provides a command line tool called ``ArcGet`` to help you download your data from XNAT to your local hard drive.
-The YAXIL version of ``ArcGet.py`` does the same thing, but with a few extra nuggets.
+The standard XNAT distribution provides a simple command line tool called ``ArcGet`` that helps you download your imaging data from XNAT to your local hard drive.
+Not surprisingly, the YAXIL version of ``ArcGet.py`` does pretty much the same thing, but with a few extra useful nuggets.

 Basic Usage
 -----------
-If you want to download all scans for a MR Session, use this
+If you want to download all scans for a MR Session, just use this

 .. code-block:: bash